Gaurav-Kumar98/activity-tracker/README.md

 ## Visualization

-*   Grafana can be configured with Snowflake as a data source.
+*   Configure Grafana Cloud with Snowflake as a data source.
-*   Create dashboards in Grafana to visualize the data from the `USER_ACTIVITY_PROCESSED` table (and potentially `ACTIVITY_RECORDS`) in Snowflake.
+*   Create dashboards in Grafana Cloud to visualize the data from the `USER_ACTIVITY_PROCESSED` table (and potentially `ACTIVITY_RECORDS`) in Snowflake.
-*   Example visualizations could include:
+*   A pre-configured dashboard is available in the `docker/grafana-dashboards/activity_monitoring_dashboard.json` file, which can be imported directly into Grafana Cloud.
+*   The dashboard includes:
-    *   Time series of activity types.
+    *   Current activity state display
-    *   Count of activities over time.
+    *   Confidence level gauge
-    *   Magnitude or standard deviation of magnitude values.
+    *   Average magnitude visualizations
+    *   Activity timeline
+    *   Activity distribution pie chart
+    *   Recent activity records table

 ---

 This README provides a comprehensive guide to the project.
 Remember to keep it updated as the project evolves.
-Ensure that `snowflake-keys/rsa_key.p8` and any files containing sensitive credentials (like a `.env` file) are added to your `.gitignore` file.
+Ensure that any files containing sensitive credentials are properly secured and not committed to version control.